Shuddown/ChangeDifficultyTrailsFromZero/README.md

 # Usage

 Run the executable by providing the filepath of your savefile as the sole argument.
+Make sure to back up your save before trying this!
+Note that this only works with NIS's official PC release of Trails from Zero.
+The Geofront Translation is NOT supported.